Denis Tillinac

 Denis Tillinac (26 May 1947 – 26 September 2020) was a French writer and journalist.

 Biography

 As a writer, he received the following literary prizes: Prix de la Table ronde française (1982), Prix Roger Nimier (1983), Prix Kléber-Haedens (1987), Prix Jacques-Chardonne (1990), Prix du roman populiste (1993), Grand prix de littérature sportive (1993), Prix Paul-Léautaud (1999).

+He served as Jacques Chirac's personal representative to the Permanent Council of the Francophonie from 1995 to 1998.

 He wrote a weekly column in Valeurs actuelles.

+In 2007, the Ministry of Foreign Affairs had proposed his name for the post of ambassador to the Holy See.
+This proposal was not approved by the Vatican, because Denis Tillinac was divorced.

 He was close to Jacques Chirac.
 In 2012, he wrote an open letter to Marine Le Pen to ask her to support Nicolas Sarkozy in the second round of the presidential election.

 He was a Catholic and wrote books about the Catholic origins of France.

 Tillinac died on 26 September 2020 at the age of 73.